 The instrument shall have the following arrangements:

-The instrument shall be provided with means for indicating or recording both forces applied and tenacity of test specimen after rupture of fibre.
+The instrument shall be provided with means for indicating or recording both forces applied and tenacity of test specimen after rupture of fibre;

-Knob or weight measurement setup to vary the weight of bundle shall be provided in the instrument.
+Knob or weight measurement setup to vary the weight of bundle shall be provided in the instrument;

 Specimens shall be placed parallel into the jaw.
 The Jaw shall hold fibre firmly and distance between two jaws shall not be more than 50 mm.
-To restrict excess movement of jaw, limit switch shall be provided.
+To restrict excess movement of jaw, limit switch shall be provided;

-The length of jaw shall not be more than 50 mm and width shall be 10 mm and to prevent fibre slippage inside the jaw/ clamps, holding unit must be lined with leather or rubber padding
+The length of jaw shall not be more than 50 mm and width shall be 10 mm and to prevent fibre slippage inside the jaw/ clamps, holding unit must be lined with leather or rubber padding;

-The instrument shall be capable of constant rate of load of 3 kg/second with an accuracy of 10 percent.
+The instrument shall be capable of constant rate of load of 3 kg/s with an accuracy of 10 percent; and

-The uncertainty of the instrument shall not be exceed ± 0.075 gm/tex
+The uncertainty of the instrument shall not be exceed ± 0.075 gm/tex.

-A-2.2 Balance — Balance capable of weighing the specimen to a sensitivity of 1 mg.
+A-2.2 Balance — balance capable of weighing the specimen to a sensitivity of 1 mg

-A-2.3 Device for Fibre Cutting —Fibre cutter or a pair of scissors.
+A-2.3 Device for Fibre Cutting — fibre cutter or a pair of scissors

 A-3 PREPARATION OF TEST SPECIMEN

 A clean portion of 200 mm in length shall be taken at random from the middle region of the reeds (leaving aside the rooty bottom, crappy end and defects).
 Sufficient length from each portion is cut out to cover fully both the clamps.
-The mass of each portion shall be approximately 300 to 600 mg; heavier ones shall be thinned out from the side and to the lighter ones shall be added from another reed or a portion of a reed.
+The mass of each portion shall be approximately 300 mg to 600 mg; heavier ones shall be thinned out from the side and to the lighter ones shall be added from another reed or a portion of a reed.
 This adjustment shall be made simply by feel.
 Take 2 portions constituting 5 test specimens (bundles).

 A-4 PROCEDURE